-2) Hydraulic Design: Hydraulic design for determining structure size and flooding effects shall be performed in accordance with the methods specified in the "Highway Drainage Manual", Maryland Department of Transportation, SHA.
+- e.
+Hydrologic and Hydraulic Design Methods: - 1) Hydrologic Design: Hydrologic design for determining structure size and flooding effects shall be performed in accordance with the methods specified in Chapter VI Stormwater Management. - 2) Hydraulic Design: Hydraulic design for determining structure size and flooding effects shall be performed in accordance with the methods specified in the "Highway Drainage Manual", Maryland Department of Transportation, SHA and in MDOT SHA Office of Structure GPM D-75-4(4).
 The recurrence interval for the design flood frequency for the design of culverts shall be the frequencies specified on Standard Storm Drains Design, Drawing SD-1, in Chapter V. The computed headwater elevation for the design flood shall be a minimum of 0.50 feet below the edge of road shoulders (for open road sections) or 2.0 feet below the top of curb grade (for closed road sections).
 In those cases where a future connection to a drainage system is anticipated, the design shall also meet or exceed the minimum requirements of Chapter V, Storm Drains, Section II.
-E.

-2. Bridge Waterway Opening Geometry
+E. - 2.
+Bridge Waterway Opening Geometry - a.

-- a.
 Location and Alignment: Bridges shall be located and aligned to conform to the natural waterway as nearly as practical. - b.
 Size The height, width, and span configuration of new bridges over waterways shall be based on the following considerations: - 1) Roadway profile. - 2) Hydraulic analysis.
-A minimum freeboard of one foot from the design high water level to the underside of the superstructure shall be maintained. - 3) Economic analysis.

-3. Roadway Clearances
+A minimum freeboard of one foot from the design high water level to the underside of the superstructure shall be maintained. - 3) Economic analysis. - 3.
+Roadway Clearances - a.

-- a.
 Bridge Roadway Width: The roadway width of bridges shall be selected preferably to equal the full width of the approach roadway section including the shoulders.
-Minimum bridge roadway widths shall be in accordance with AASHTO "A Policy on Geometric Design of Highways and Streets."
-If the approach roadway section includes a sidewalk, the sidewalk shall be carried across the bridge. - b.
+Minimum bridge roadway widths shall be in accordance with AASHTO "A Policy on Geometric Design of Highways and Streets" and County's complete street cross section requirements. - b.
 Underpass Horizontal Clearance: For an open section roadway under a bridge, the piers or abutments shall be set to provide clearance for the full shoulder plus a guard rail or concrete barrier.
 The roadway face of the guardrail shall be at least 2'-0" from the face of the pier or abutment.
 The face of the guardrail or barrier shall be at least 2'-0" outside of the normal shoulder line.
 For closed section roadways, the face of pier or abutment shall be set a minimum of 8'-0" back of the curb line.
 Piers and abutments shall be protected by guardrail or crash walls.